ansegura7/DataCompression/README.md

     import matplotlib.pyplot as plt
 ```

+## Acknowledgment
+To <a href="https://github.com/Wittline" target="_blank">Ramses Coraspe</a> for his good ideas and the validation of the compression / decompression processes used in this project.

 ## Contributing and Feedback
 Any kind of feedback/criticism would be greatly appreciated (algorithm design, documentation, improvement ideas, spelling mistakes, etc...).